White House budget chief praises GOP health care bill but gives no costs

 Related: Obamacare Replacement Plan Faces Four Big Obstacles

+"The program that we've talked about today that the House rolled out last night is a program that puts people in charge of their own coverage and they can go out and get that access through the safety nets and the other things that we are providing," said Mulvaney, who is helping with the launch of the bill along with Health and Human Service Secretary Tom Price.

-But with details still needing to be ironed out, there are some Republicans who aren't happy with the revised plan, which also calls for freezing Medicaid expansion in the next four years.
+But with details still needing to be ironed out and no previous public hearings on the bill, there are some Republicans who aren't happy with the revised plan, which also calls for freezing Medicaid expansion in the next four years.

 Senate Finance Committee Chairman Orrin Hatch, R-Utah, also wouldn't rule out changes to the GOP plan in the Senate, where members have said they don't want to see more people without health insurance coverage.